-Assessment in this course is based on two components: weekly online quizzes, and in class tests.
+Assessment in this course is based on weekly quizzes and take-home tests.

-In class tests.
-There are three in-class tests, which will take place during normal lecture period.
-The tests will be open-book: you can bring your notes and textbooks with you.
-Tests are roughly equally spaced through the semester.
-Each test will have as its main focus material from the preceding four weeks, but as logic and this course are cumultative, the later tests will also presuppose familiarity with material from earlier in the course too.
-Please be on time!
+Take-home tests.
+There are three take-home tests, which are equally spaced through the semester.
+Each test will focus on material form the preceding four weeks or so, although later tests will presuppose familiarity with material from earlier parts of the course.

 This course has no final exam.

 SubmissionWeekly quizzes are done online.
 Tests are downloaded from MyUni and the answers submitted there.
 Further details will be provided on MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: